PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 19:51:41
+Last updated: 2024-04-02 19:52:15
-Random Quote: There are many ways of going forward, but only one way of standing still. - Franklin D. Roosevelt
+Random Quote: Don't smother each other.
+No one can grow in the shade. - Leo Buscaglia